cncf/wg-serverless/workflow/spec/examples.md

 #### Description

-This example uses two relay states.
+This example uses two inject states.
 The "Hello" state statically injects the following JSON into its data input:

 ```json
 {